activesensingcollectives/activesensingcollectives.github.io/research-themes/index.md

 type: text
 ---

-## Active-sensing collectives in the field: a high resolution, multi-sensor approach
+## Active-sensing collectives in the field: a high resolution, multi-disciplinary approach
 Echolocating bats manage to navigate in complete darkness using only sound.
 A lot of our understanding of echolocation comes from investigations of individual bats studied under field and lab settings.
 Individual echolocation itself is no easy task, one call generates multiple overlapping echoes, and the bat must decide how to filter and process this stream of incoming echoes.

 <center>